0x4c37373230/BDumper/README.md

 # BDumper
-A simple bare-bones rust BDS .pdb dumper which dumps symbols and RVAs (Relative Virtual Addresses) into either a C++ header (.hpp) or a text file (.txt).
+A simple windows bare-bones rust BDS .pdb dumper which dumps symbols and RVAs (Relative Virtual Addresses) into either a C++ header (.hpp) or a text file (.txt).
 This project was inspired by [Player]'s BDS .pdb dumper

 ### Dependencies